uriel1998/agaetr/README.md

 ### Roadmap:

-* Archive of sent links - 0.9
+* 1.0 - Full on installation script including venv
+* 1.0 - Per feed prefix string (e.g. "Blogging: $Title")

 ### Someday/Maybe:

-* Create a full on installation script including virtualenv and installing stuff?
-* Better content warning system where series of words can trigger "uspol" for example
 * test INBOUND wallabag - seems to be broken?
 * In and out - Instagram?
 * Per feed output selectors (though that's gonna be a pain)
-* Test CW without a global CW
 * Check that send exits cleanly if there's no articles !!
 * Check parser doesn't choke if there's a newline at the end of the posts.db file
-* Add "wobble" to time of sending with `agaetr_send`.  (e.g. +- 5min)
 * If hashtags are in description or title, make first occurance a hashtag
 * Create some kind of homespun CW for Twitter, etc
 * Out posting for Facebook (pages, at least), Pleroma, Pintrest, IRC, Instagram